lildude/phpZenfolio/README.txt

 Required:

-PEAR HTTP::Request2
+PEAR HTTP::Request2 0.5.2 (http://pear.php.net/package/HTTP_Request2/) or later.

 Copies of these are included with phpZenfolio, but only really as a failback just in case your system doesn't have the necessary modules installed already.

-PHP 5 with GD
+PHP 5.1.2 or later with GD

 Optional:

 If using database for caching:

-MDB2 MDB2_Driver_* for the database you wish to use.  sqlite2 and MySQL are included.
+MDB2 2.5.0b3 (http://pear.php.net/package/MDB2) or later.
+MDB2_Driver_* for
+the database you wish to use.  sqlite2  and MySQL are included.

 Installation
 ============